Is Tyrese Haliburton Playing In Game 6? Injury Update for Thunder vs. Pacers NBA Finals

 Chris Vasile • Betting Analyst

-Indiana Pacers guard Tyrese Haliburton (0) walks back to the team bench.
+Indiana Pacers guard Tyrese Haliburton (0) reacts after a play.

 Photo By - Imagn Images.
-Indiana Pacers guard Tyrese Haliburton (0) walks back to the team bench.
+Indiana Pacers guard Tyrese Haliburton (0) reacts after a play.

-Facing elimination in Game 6 of the NBA Finals, they return to Indianapolis needing a win to keep their title hopes alive and force a Game 7 against the red-hot Oklahoma City Thunder.
+Back home for Game 6 of the NBA Finals, Indiana must win to stay alive and force a Game 7 against the red-hot Oklahoma City Thunder.

-Before you make your NBA picks, let’s dive into what we know — and whether the Pacers’ floor general will be ready when it matters most.
+Before you make your NBA picks, let’s dive into what we know and how it could affect tonight's contest.

 Will Tyrese Haliburton play in Game 6?

-Haliburton has been the straw that stirs the drink all season long, and finding a way to replace his 18.6 points per game and 9.2 assists (regular season stats) is something the Pacers will struggle to do.
+Haliburton has been the straw that stirs the drink all season long, and finding a way to replace his 18.6 points per game and 9.2 assists (regular season stats) is something the Pacers will struggle to do if he's limited in any capacity.

 More NBA picks and odds from Covers